federico-faruffini/tdd-workshop/README.md

 dotnet test 03-BugFix/BuggyLibrary.Tests/BuggyLibrary.Tests.csproj
 dotnet test 04-PromoCalculator/PromoCalculator.Tests/PromoCalculator.Tests.csproj
 ```

+For this workshop we will use .NET with XUnit as a testing framework.
+See the [Section](#unit-testing-in-xunit) to learn more on XUnit and code conventions we will use.

 ### 1 - Email validator
 We want to create our own dummy email validator.
 These are the requirements:
 - the character "@" appears exactly once in the string